Tuesday, December 30, 2008

 Beyond a take-charge approach and a positive attitude, you can reduce stress in your life by making healthy lifestyle choices and taking care of yourself.
 If you regularly make time for rest and relaxation, you’ll be in a better place to handle life’s stressors when they inevitably come.

-• Nurture yourself
+- Nurture yourself

-• Set aside relaxation time.
+Don’t get so caught up in the hustle and bustle of life that you forget to take care of your own needs.
+Nurturing yourself is a necessity, not a luxury. - Set aside relaxation time.
 Include rest and relaxation in your daily schedule.
 Don’t allow other obligations to encroach.
 This is your time to take a break from all responsibilities and recharge your batteries.

-• Connect with others.
+- Connect with others.
 Spend time with positive people who enhance your life.
 A strong support system will buffer you from the negative effects of stress.

-• Do something you enjoy every day.
+- Do something you enjoy every day.
 Make time for leisure activities that bring you joy, whether it be stargazing, playing the piano, or working on your bike.

-• Keep your sense of humor.
+- Keep your sense of humor.
 This includes the ability to laugh at yourself.
 The act of laughing helps your body fight stress in a number of ways.

 Healthy stress reducers